anil1994/aws-iac/README.md

 $ cdk synth
 ```

-You can now begin exploring the source code, contained in the hello directory.
+You can now begin exploring the source codes, contained in the lambda and container directory.
 There is also a very trivial test included that can be run like this:

 ```